Chia-vie/mockingpy/README.md

 ## How to use mockingpy:

-1) Clone this repository into a local working directory

-2) Install the package using `python setup.py install` in the same directory
+1) Install the package using `pip install mockingpy`

-3) Download MILES data (see below)
+2) Download MILES data (see below)

-4) In python `import mockingpy`
+3) In python `import mockingpy`

    This will create a `config.yml` file in your working directory.

-5) Edit this config file according to your needs and specify the paths to your MILES and particle data (see below).
+4) Edit this config file according to your needs and specify the paths to your MILES and particle data (see below).

-6) To create the mock spectra run `mockingpy.MakeMock('config.yml')` or change the config filename accordingly
+5) To create the mock spectra run `mockingpy.MakeMock('config.yml')` or change the config file name accordingly

 The resulting spectra will be stored in `.fits` files.

+6) To view the output spectra run `mockingpy.PlotSpec('filename.fits')` or use asterisk wildcard (e.g. `'*.fits'`) to compare multiple output spectra.

 ## MILES data:

 ### 1) MILES SSP models
-Download the MILES model directories e.g. MILES_BASTI_CH_baseFe/*fits from here:
+Download the MILES model directories e.g. MILES_BASTI_CH_baseFe/*fits from here (Note: No HTTPS support):

 http://research.iac.es/proyecto/miles/pages/webtools/tune-ssp-models.php

 You might need to change your browser in case you face any difficulties.
-HTTPS is not supported!

 Specify the path to all your models (e.g. milesdata/models/) in the config file.

 ### 2) MILES mass to light ratios
-Download the M/L files ('out_phot_*.txt') from here (one for each isochrone and IMF-type):
+Download the M/L files ('out_phot_*.txt') from here, one for each isochrone and IMF-type (Note: No HTTPS support):

 http://research.iac.es/proyecto/miles/pages/predicted-masses-and-photometric-observables-based-on-photometric-libraries.php

-HTTPS is not supported!
 ATTENTION: Missing headers.
 Put this line on the very top of each file:

 `IMF_type slope [M/H] Age U B V R I J H K U-V B-V V-R V-I V-J V-H V-K (M/L)U (M/L)B (M/L)V (M/L)R (M/L)I (M/L)J (M/L)H (M/L)K F439W F555W F675W F814W F439W-F555W F555W-F675W F555W-F814W`